compoodment/actora.art/docs/experiments.md

 # Experiments

-The lab is where actora.art keeps the odd stuff: public experiments, prototypes, and things still taking shape.
+The lab is where actora.art keeps the odd stuff: public experiments, prototypes, and things still wip.

 ## Chat